treeverse/lakeFS/design/open/design-datasets.md

 systems can handle.
 Because it reduces external dependencies, it is probably the _fastest_ way for us to implement "table" features on top of lakeFS -- we have seen this in the lakeFS Delta Sharing server.
-The Iceberg catalog wrapper is currently effectively internal: we support wrapping only a Spark catalog.
+The Iceberg catalog wrapper is currently internal, although it does not even support defining tables except via Spark definitions.

 Their principal limitations:

 * Possibly unacceptable cost to users: If users are deeply invested in existing catalogs they may be reluctant or unable to transition to lakeFS